-- Anyone (including pregnant women) with possible exposure to Zika who has symptoms of Zika virus (fever, rash, headache, joint pain, conjunctivitis [red eyes] or muscle pain)
+- Pregnant women with possible exposure to Zika (such as travel or unprotected sex with a partner who might be infected) who have symptoms of Zika virus (fever, rash, headache, joint pain, conjunctivitis [red eyes] or muscle pain)

 - Pregnant women who live in or frequently travel to areas with a risk of Zika

-- Anyone who is not pregnant and does not have symptoms, even if they had possible exposure to Zika
+- Non-pregnant people who do not have symptoms, even if they have possible exposure to Zika

 What are the different Zika tests?

-Zika Nucleic Acid Amplification Test (NAAT) (also called molecular test) looks for the Zika virus in the blood, urine, or other body fluids.
+Zika Nucleic Acid Amplification Test (NAAT) (also called molecular test) looks for Zika virus in the blood, urine, or other body fluids (not semen).
 NAAT testing for dengue (a related virus) might be done at the same time as the Zika test.

 Zika Antibody Test (also called IgM or serology test) looks for proteins called antibodies that the body makes to fight a Zika infection.
 These antibodies can be detected for some time after a Zika infection passes.
 Zika antibody testing is usually performed on the blood or, less frequently, on fluid taken from the spinal column (cerebrospinal fluid).
 Antibody testing for dengue (a related virus) might be done at the same time as the Zika test.

-- A positive or unclear Zika antibody test might need to be confirmed by another test called a Plaque Reduction Neutralization Test (PRNT).
-The PRNT test helps find out if the antibodies you have are actually from Zika virus, or if they are from another related virus (like dengue).
-Sometimes, PRNT testing cannot determine if the antibodies you have are from Zika or from another related virus.
+Plaque Reduction Neutralization Test (PRNT) can be performed after antibody testing to help determine if the antibodies are actually from Zika virus, or if they are from another related virus (like dengue).
+Sometimes, PRNT testing cannot determine if the antibodies someone has are from Zika or from another related virus.